DoSomething/contentful-prototype/docs/platform-philosophy/system-outline.md

 ## Modals

-**Phoenix \(next\)** can place specific components into a modal, presented on top of the campaign page with a darkened background.
+**Phoenix** can place specific components into a modal, presented on top of the campaign page with a darkened background.
 These modals are created through a url structure that includes /modal/.
 All modals share the same visual style, a white card with a yellow title bar.
 The title bar also contains an X in the top right corner to dismiss the modal.
 Modals can also be dismissed by clicking or tapping the area outside the modal.

 ### Affirmation Modal